-Continue in this way to stitch over the hem and bring the needle out ready for the next overcast stitch about ⅛ to ¼ inch (3-6mm) apart.
+Continue the next stitch in this way.
+Stitch over the hem and bring the needle out ready for the next overcast stitch about ⅛ to ¼ inch (3-6mm) apart.

-The top photo below is a wider overcast stitch hem and the bottom photo is a narrow hem that I hand rolled as I sewed.
+The top photo below is a wider overcast stitch hem and the bottom photo is a narrow hem that I hand-rolled as I sewed.
 You can see it gives a similar look to a rolled hem.

 Double overcast – A variation or to add extra strength.
 Stitch a second row of stitches by returning to the beginning and crossing over each stitch along the way.
 This forms a row of x’s while overcasting at the same time.